-What are the main areas of social work?
+What are the main areas of specialism within social work?

 Qualified social workers tend to choose to work in one particular area, and you can opt for the one that interests you most.
-These are just some of the areas in which you could work:
+The main areas in which you could work are:

 - Adoption and fostering